Skip to Content

 Check the Breaker Panel

-Occasionally, the beginning and source of the problem aren’t the outlets themselves but a bad circuit breaker.
-You can typically have an idea of which breaker has gone bad by examining your home’s breaker panel.
-Several breaker panels have clearly labeled circuits, identifying which ones are connected to which areas of the house.
-If it is so, usually just flipping the breaker off and then back on can repair the problem.
-In other cases, the breaker itself may be bad or have a loose connection.
-In that instance, then the breaker will have to be replaced.
+At times, the problem isn’t the outlets but a malfunctioning circuit breaker.
+You can often locate the bad breaker by examining your home’s electrical panel.
+Many circuit breaker boxes are labeled to indicate which circuits connect to which areas of the house.
+If this applies, simply turning the breaker off and then back on can often fix the problem.
+In some instances, the breaker may be faulty or have a loose connection.
+If this is the situation, the breaker must be replaced.

 Call Your Landlord

-Would you like to exchange in your current rental home for one that is properly maintained year-round by qualified professionals?
-Real Property Management Diversified can help!
+Do you want to exchange your current rental home for one that is maintained year-round by qualified professionals?
+Find your new home through Real Property Management Diversified!
 Please browse our listings or call us at 352-854-2221 today!

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.